Antiphon: Origins

 The chant of early Christianity through to the end of the 5th century had its root in the synagogue, whence early Christians borrowed the traditions of the chanting of psalms, singing of hymns and cantillation.
 There is some evidence from Acts of the Apostles that early Christians stayed close to contemporary Jewish traditions.
 For example, Acts 2:46–47 states that "with one accord in the Temple, and breaking bread from house to house did eat their meat with gladness and singleness of heart, praising God, and having favour with all the people".
 Socrates of Constantinople wrote that antiphony was introduced into Christian worship by Ignatius of Antioch (died 107) after he saw a vision of two choirs of angels.
 Antiphonal singing was an element of Jewish liturgy believed to have entered the monasteries of Syria and Palestine in the 4th century from the Jewish communities such as the one in Antioch.

 Antiphons have remained an integral part of the worship in the Byzantine and Armenian Rite.
 The practice did not become part of the Latin Church until more than two centuries later.
 Ambrose and Gregory the Great, who are known for their contributions to the formulation of Gregorian chant, are credited with 'antiphonaries', collections of works suitable for antiphon, which are still used in the Catholic Church today.

 Polyphonic votive antiphons

 Polyphonic Marian antiphons in the Tudor votive style emerged in England in the 14th century as settings of texts honouring the Virgin Mary, which were sung separately from the mass and office, often after Compline.
 Towards the end of the 15th century, English composers produced expanded settings up to nine parts, with increasing complexity and vocal range.
 The largest collection of such antiphons is the late-15th-century Eton Choirbook.
-As a result, antiphony remains particularly common in the Anglican musical tradition: the singers often face each other, placed in the quire's Decani and Cantoris.
+As a result, antiphony remains particularly common in the Anglican musical tradition: the singers often face each other in the Decani and Cantoris sides of the quire.